 Task 3: Early Childhood & Special Education Only

 - See your Handbook "Evidence Chart" for instructions.
-All your Task 3 Assessment "Parts" are different.
+All your Task 3 Assessment requirements are different.

-- ALL OTHER PROGRAMS (3 focus students): Student 1 Work Sample, Student 2 Work Sample, Student 3 Work Sample
+- ALL OTHER HANDBOOKS (3 focus students): Student 1 Work Sample, Student 2 Work Sample, Student 3 Work Sample

 If focus student work samples demonstrate use and understanding of Academic Language, then you will reference this work in the Part C: Assessment Commentary prompt and you do not need to submit additional evidence.
 If work samples do not specifically capture students' written use or understanding of Academic Language, then you will need to provide additional evidence.